-Blues guitar legend, 4-time Blues Music Award winner and Grammy nominee Duke Robillard (co-founder of Roomful of Blues) makes his 9 Wallis debut with a special band that he's hand picking for the occasion!
+Blues guitar legend, 4-time Blues Music Award winner and Grammy nominee Duke Robillard (co-founder of Roomful of Blues) returns to 9 Wallis after last year's stellar concert that brought the packed house down!

 Don't miss your only chance to catch Duke Robillard up close and personal at the North Shore's most intimate, elegant listening room!